vbilopav/vb-spa/README.md

 - Demo also include comprehensive examples for every feature (that I've used for testing and development) and as well one more complex example with master/detail remote data fetching.

+- Features still under construction:
+-- Custom module loader to get rid of RequireJS dependency -- Build tool for minifying and bundling
-- Features still under construction: build tool for minifying and bundling, and feature detection script so that older browser and IE users can see nice little message to upgrade their browsers or quit using IE.
+-- Feature detection script so that older browser and IE users can see nice little message to upgrade their browsers or quit using IE.

 ## Getting Started